 Peel and thinly slice garlic to make 1 Tablespoon

 Trim woody ends from mushroom stems, then quarter.

 Slice red peppers into strips

-Slice green onions crosswise, Sliver the green parts and reserve for garnish.
+Slice green onions crosswise.
+Mince the green parts and reserve for garnish.

-Chop eggplant at angles into uneven bite-sized pieces.
-This will help prevent it from sticking to the pan.
+Chop eggplants at angles into uneven bite-sized pieces.
+This will help prevent them from sticking to the pan.

 Rinse water chestnuts and chop them into halves